swaldman/logadapter-scala/README.md

   logadapter.scribe.Api
 ```

-Now, your application files can just import from `LoggingApi`:
+Now, your configuration is centralized, easy to update or switch out.
+Elsewhere in your application, you just import from `LoggingApi`:

 ```scala
 import LoggingApi.*